 The following sections present the top entities in the GSO ontology, mainly found in Common.ttl.

 Figure 3.
-Physical Enduran
+Physical Endurant

 GSO Geology and Geology Modules

 The geology modules are dependent only on the top level Common (GSO-Common.ttl) and Geology (GSO-Geology.ttl) ontologies.
 Select modules can then imported as needed for a particular application.